hadronized/blog/Luminance_uniform_and_contravariance.md

 # The new uniform interface

-The problem with that is that we still the the completion problem and the side-effects, because we just wrap them without adding anything special – `Uniformed` is isomorphic to `IO`.
+The problem with that is that we still have the completion problem and the side-effects, because we just wrap them without adding anything special – `Uniformed` is isomorphic to `IO`.
 We have no way to create a type and ensure that *all* uniforms have been sent down to the GPU…